adityag5/ece470_project/README.md

 ### Console-Output ###
 This is a text file to give a clearer look at the console logs that occur during the robot's movements.

+### catkin_ws###

+This is the main catkin workspace for this project.
+It contains the drivers for the robot, the source files and the Python scripts we used to complete the pick and place task with the UR3 arm.